microsoft/WhatTheHack/001-IntroToKubernetes/Coach/00-prereqs.md

 <https://docs.microsoft.com/en-us/azure/availability-zones/az-region>

 ## Pre-Select Your Path For Container Content
-Coaches, be sure to read the Coach Guidance for Challenge 1; you will need to select a proper path based on the learning objectives of the organization (to be decided PRIOR TO the hack!)
+Coaches, be sure to read the Coach Guidance for Challenge 1; you will need to select a proper path based on the learning objectives of the organization (to be decided PRIOR TO the hack!).
+Select the proper path after consulting with the organization's stakeholder(s) for the hack.